 Hantavirus pulmonary syndrome, discovered in 1993, is a rare disease found in the United States.
 The potentially deadly virus transfers through rat urine and droppings.
 Aching, tiredness and a fever are early signs of an infection and the large muscle groups are most commonly affected.
 As the disease develops, headaches, nausea and vomiting are prevalent.
 The late symptoms of hantavirus pulmonary syndrome are coughing and a shortness of breath that resembles being smothered by a pillow.
 Symptoms appear after one to five weeks of contact with rat feces and infections are often fatal.

-Hemorrhagic Fever with Renal Syndrome
+Hemorrhagic Fever With Renal Syndrome

 Arenaviridae are a family of viruses transmitted through rat droppings and urine.
 Common diseases include Lassa fever and Brazilian hemorrhagic fever, which are specific to one particular species of rat in each case.
-Arenaviridae is particularly common in South America and has unique strains found in counties such as Bolivia, Venezuela and Argentina.
+Arenaviridae is particularly common in South America and has unique strains found in countries such as Bolivia, Venezuela and Argentina.
 Agricultural workers are often prone to viruses and in many instances, diseases pass from person to person by airborne transmission.
 Flu-like symptoms are common and some strains of the virus result in blood being found in human urine and stools.

 Leptospirosis transfers to humans when rat feces are cleared from wet or damp areas during an infestation.
 The rodent often urinates at the same time as it produces droppings, which results in cross-contamination of water and a greater risk of contracting multiple diseases.
 Symptoms include jaundice, rashes, abdominal pain and red eyes.
 Leptospirosis requires antibiotic treatments and the disease is often contracted by sewage workers, water sports enthusiasts and children.